 - Joining campus clubs or volunteering with service organizations – especially engage in meaningful opportunities that develop your leadership and correspond to your interests.

 - Visiting the Internship and Career Center (ICC) for guidance on resumes.
 Build a detailed resume of your activities, awards, research, etc.

-- Scheduling an appointment with prestigious scholarships advisor to discuss career goals, identify suitable scholarships, and to develop a plan to strengthen your application.
+- Scheduling an appointment with a prestigious scholarships advisor to discuss career goals, identify suitable scholarships, and develop a plan to strengthen your application.